nicola144/personal_site/content/posts/combining_est.md

 ## References

 Rubin, D.B. and Weisberg, S., 1975.
-The variance of a linear combination of independent estimators using estimated weights.
-Biometrika, 62(3), pp.708-709.
+The variance of a linear combination of independent estimators using estimated weights. *Biometrika*, 62(3), pp.708-709.

 <div id="disqus_thread"></div>